SPLab-IT/CoversBR/README.md

 - requests

 ### Downloading the data (feature files)
+Use the ftp application to download the whole structure.

 Use **CoversBR_download.py** to download all feature files from CoversBR database.

 To run: